 - Providing public entertainment.

 From time-to-time, changes on your circumstances may require a change in your license.
-In these cases, a Variation of Premises License must be applied for.
+In these cases, a Variation of Premises Licence must be applied for.

-Premises Variation Licenses fall under two categories: minor variations and major variations.
+Premises Variation Licences fall under two categories: minor variations and major variations.

-How to apply for a Variation of Premises License
+How to apply for a Variation of Premises Licence

-The process of applying for a Variation of Premises License begins by filling out a lengthy form which is sent to your local authority.
+The process of applying for a Variation of Premises Licence begins by filling out a lengthy form which is sent to your local authority.
 Within this form you will be expected to include: